BF Data Validation (DVL) Bugs Class

 Operands AttributesDefinition

-Data StateData State operand attribute type operand attribute – Shows where the data come from.
+Data StateData State operand attribute type – Shows where the data comes from.

 EnteredEntered operand attribute – Data are from a user via a user interface (e.g., input field of a dialog or a command prompt).